Authentic Lessons for 21st Century Learning

 Extend

-Next, introduce the Two-Voice Poem strategy and ask students to use it to showcase the perspectives of two different groups during the Civil War.
-Display slide 23 and hand out the attached Two-Voice Poem template to students.
+Next, display slide 23 and introduce the Two-Voice Poem strategy.
+Explain that students will use this to showcase the perspectives of two different groups during the Civil War.
+Pass out the attached Two-Voice Poem Template to each student.

 Ask students to select at least one group that is not traditionally represented in discussions about the Civil War, such as women, immigrants, African Americans (free or enslaved), or Native Americans.